uclaacm/hack-sprint-w20/session-5-Dependencies/README.md

 - Error
 - Assert

-To indicate a log's level, we call different function inside the Timber library.
+To indicate a log's level, we call a different function inside the Timber library.
 For example, we call `Timber.e` to indicate the **e**rror log level, or `Timber.d` to indicate the **d**ebug